ucabs06/Data-Analytics/README.md

-# Data-Analytics
-Yelp dataset analysis
+# Yelp dataset analysis

-Introduction
+# Introduction

 Yelp’s open data source shares global crowdsourced data on different business across cities.
 It encourages students and researchers to dive deep into the dataset and retrieve useful information.
 This project mainly focus on its three files business, reviews, and users and each file consists of one json-object-per-line.
 To be specific, the ‘business.json’ specifies the business ID, name, state, stars, categories, review count, etc. of each individual business and each text review is a JSON object in the ‘review.json’ which determines the business ID, user ID, stars, review text, date and votes.
 The main goal of this project is to solve two research questions with exploratory data analysis in python.
 The first part is to compare and contrast the rating distributions of three particular metropolitan areas (Phoenix, Charlotte, Las Vages) based on one specific business (Beauty & Spas and Nail Salons) and initial null hypothesis is that they show same distribution patterns.
 In terms of their main statistical properties, it is hypothesized that they might be consistent across different areas.
 Second, it is supposed to research on the distributions of the review count for both each individual user and individual business in Phoenix and estimate the parameters as well.
 The pow law distribution becomes the intuition to describe those data.

-Methodology
+# Methodology
 Question 1
 The raw dataset is converted from json format to csv format at the very beginning.
 Data cleaning, including missing values check and duplicated data removal is conducted to ensure the data is correct, complete and consistent for analysis.
 For the business file, useful attributes ‘business_ID', 'categories', 'stars', 'state' and 'review_count' are extracted and stored in a new business DataFrame.
 In order to focus on three metropolitan areas, we filter business entities based on their ‘state’ field and generate three separate DataFrames for Phoenix(‘AZ’), Charlotte(‘NC) and Las Vages(NV).
 In the same manner, we extract a specific business Beauty & Spas and Nail Salons based on ‘business’ field for those three areas respectively.